Editorial Guidelines

 Payment

 We pay at the rate of approx. $350/page for words and photos.
-If different contributors are involved, text payment equates to 40-50 cents a word.
-We will assign a photographer to an item if we don't (or can't) get suitable photos from the writer or from other sources.
+If different contributors are involved, text payment equates to 55 cents a word.
+We will often assign a photographer if we don't (or can't) get suitable photos from the writer or from other sources.

 Payment is made for acceptable editorial material after the publication has been completed and sent to the printer (usually the third week of the month that the magazine goes on sale ie. payment in late March for the April/May issue, which will be on sale at the end of March).